xfischer/xfischer.github.io/_posts/2019-04-27-logging-dotnet-core.md

 If no one is listening, logging is harmless.
 You can setup  **log listeners**.

 A listener can be registered and configured to listen to logs, with category and level filters.
-This listener then propagates log messages to a destination (Console, Debug window, ) Writing logs is one thing.
-Reading logs is something else.
+This listener then propagates log messages to a destination (Console, Debug window, ).

 # Show me the code